nkhil/portfolio/content/projects/01_raspberry-pi/index.md

 I had access to a laser cutter at a local woodworking space so I decided to laser cut the case for this project.

-I found [makercase.com](https://en.makercase.com/#/basicbox) that will give you a ready to cut file that you can use (note that you need to know the thickness of the material you want to cut).
-I chose to use laserply (plywood that you can safely laser cut) because it was relatively cheap and forgiving when you make mistakes.
+I found [makercase.com](https://en.makercase.com/#/basicbox) that will give you a ready to cut file that you can use.
+I went with 3mm thick [laserply](https://edutechwiki.unige.ch/en/Laser_cutting#Materials_for_CO2_lasers)  because it was relatively cheap and forgiving when you make mistakes.

 **Here's the laser cutter in action**